Paul’s Journey to Jerusalem, 1-40

 21:27 When the seven days were almost over, the Jews from the province of Asia who had seen him in the temple area stirred up the whole crowd and seized him, 21:28 shouting, “Men of Israel, help!
 This is the man who teaches everyone everywhere against our people, our law, and this sanctuary!
 Furthermore he has brought Greeks into the inner courts of the temple and made this holy place ritually unclean!”
 21:29 (For they had seen Trophimus the Ephesian in the city with him previously, and they assumed Paul had brought him into the inner temple courts.)

 “He has brought Greeks into the temple area and defiled this holy place” – Cf. Eph 2:14.

-Acts 21:30 The whole city was aroused, and the people came running from all directions.
-Seizing Paul, they dragged him from the temple, and immediately the gates were shut.
+21:30 The whole city was stirred up, and the people rushed together.
+They seized Paul and dragged him out of the temple courts, and immediately the doors were shut.

 21:31 While they were trying to kill him, a report was sent up to the commanding officer of the cohort that all Jerusalem was in confusion.
 21:32 He immediately took soldiers and centurions and ran down to the crowd.
 When they saw the commanding officer and the soldiers, they stopped beating Paul.
 21:33 Then the commanding officer came up and arrested him and ordered him to be tied up with two chains; he then asked who he was and what he had done.
 21:34 But some in the crowd shouted one thing, and others something else, and when the commanding officer was unable to find out the truth because of the disturbance, he ordered Paul to be brought into the barracks.
 21:35 When he came to the steps, Paul had to be carried by the soldiers because of the violence of the mob, 21:36 for a crowd of people followed them, screaming, “Away with him!”